osamaishtiaq/osamaishtiaq.github.io/README.md

 - Functional Programming
 - Design & Behavorial patterns (CQRS, Inversion of Control, MVC etc.)

 ## **Recent Projects**

-**KFHK Customer Onboarding system**

-- Worked on integrating mirrorfly api for identification via video call
-- Designed and implemented real-time video KYC verification of signing users
+**GrandVision CX&D Platform**
+- Worked on AAB (Advanced appointment booking) that integrates with different appointment booking systems across more than 11 banners in Europe.
+- Introduced component tests and platform wide logging and observability improvements
+- Worked on introducing new graphQL queries and mutation in the federated supergraph.
+Also introduced new azure functions and services for needed features.
+- Collaborated in architectural and business discussions as a senior backend engineer

+**Sphere NFT Marketplace by Merit Circle**
-- Worked on implementing backend Apis using NestJS framework
+- Worked on developing the backend of Sphere which is a NFT marketplace similiar to OpenSea.
+- Integration with Ethereum and Solana Blockchain
+- Developed Backend GraphQL API

 **Kuwait Finance House Retail and Admin Banking Portal Web Apps**

 - Implemented security, audit logging and database integrity strategies.
 - Implemented Admin Portal frontend and backend application.
+- Designed and implemented real-time video KYC verification of signing users
+- Worked on implementing backend Apis using NestJS framework

 **F4Tech’s ArcGIS Resource Allocation BI Tool and Management System**